-Scan requires access to your device's camera and/or photo library and iOS will prompt you to allow this the first time you try to add images.
-Use the iOS Settings app to grant or revoke this access at any time.
+Scan requires access to your device's camera and/or photo library and the system will prompt you to allow this the first time you try to add images.
+Use your OS' settings (the Settings app on iOS and iPadOS or System Preferences on Mac) to grant or revoke this access at any time.